UPDATED: Indiana Stay-At-Home Order FAQ

 This order is mandatory.
 For the safety of all Hoosiers, people must stay home and prevent the spread of COVID-19.

-Yes, the new Executive Order 20-18 changes some of the provisions of first Stay-at-Home Order, Executive Order 20-08.
-In addition to extending the order an additional two-week period through April 20th, it provides additional details about essential businesses and operational activities in the retail sector, more specific enforcement mechanisms, social distancing information, and closure of campgrounds statewide to prevent the spread of COVID-19.
+Yes, the new Executive Order 20-22 changes some of the provisions of the second Stay-at-Home Order, Executive Order 20-18.
+In addition to extending the order through May 1, it provides additional clarity on outdoor activities, veterinary care, and medically necessary procedures.

 The changes are shown, throughout this new order, by using italics to highlight them.